omergilani/omergilani.github.io/_pages/students.md

 {% include base_path %}

-I am always looking for good students to join my research group and work on interesting and current research problems.
-If you are interested to join my team, please feel free to get in touch with me.
+I am always looking for good students to join my research group and work on exciting and current research problems.
+If you are interested in joining my team, please feel free to get in touch with me.
 You are also encouraged to contact my research students to find more about my research group.
-Below, you'll find list of active students and alumni of the group.
+Below, you’ll find a list of active students and alumni of the group.

 ### Current Students:
 1. Tahseen Akhtar (PhD scholar R&AI) *Co-supervisor*